jwulf/ghettohub-db/README.md

 ## Tables

-Tables are `${tablename}.json` documents stored in `${basedir}` in the repo.
+Tables are `${tablename}` subdirectories stored in `${basedir}` in the repo.
+By default `${basedir}` is `db`.
 You can specify a custom directory if you want, with the `basedir` argument.

-Tables are lazily created on write - as soon as you create a record in a table that doesn't exist, the database driver will create it.
+Tables are lazily created on write - as soon as you create a record in a table that doesn't exist, the database driver will create a folder.
 If you attempt to read from a table that has not yet been created, no error will be raised, no record will be returned, and no table will be created.

 ## Operations